Ebury nabs £350M for foreign exchange and currency services for SMEs, Santander takes 50.1% stake – TechCrunch

 But putting to one side 4 million businesses, even providing services to 200,000 customers would be a big step up for Ebury: the company said that last year it processed £16.7 billion in payments for just 43,000 clients.

-While Santander said that its investment gives it a 50.1% stake in the company, it is not disclosing total valuation.
-On a straight percentage it would work out to about £700 million, or $902 million, but it sounds like the deal includes both primary and secondary investment that could change the numbers: “£70 million will be new primary equity (approximately €80 million) to support Ebury’s plans to enter new markets in Latin America and Asia,” the companies note.
+Santander said that its investment gives it a 50.1% stake in the company, but it is not disclosing total valuation.
+On a straight percentage, it would work out to about £700 million, or $902 million, but it sounds like the deal includes both primary and secondary investment — “£70 million will be new primary equity (approximately €80 million) to support Ebury’s plans to enter new markets in Latin America and Asia,” the companies note — and that could change the numbers.
 Santander is optimistic and said it expects a return on its invested capital in Eubury of higher than 25% in 2024.

 Ebury’s existing investors and co-founders and management will also invest in the transaction.
 Past backers include 83North (formerly Greylock Israel) and Vitruvian Partners, among others.
 Founded in 2009, it has to date raised $134 million.